mike-ivs/mike-ivs.github.io/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

 ---
-A simple little website dedicated to a few things:
+Here's my simple little website dedicated to a few things:
-* A travel blog while we make our way back to England (the real reason your reading this!)
+1) A travel blog while we make our way back to England (the real reason your reading this!)
-* a tech blog for those little neat things i've found out about along the way
+2) a tech blog for those little neat things i've found out about along the way
-* a quick portfolio of various projects i've worked on over the years
+3) a quick portfolio of various projects i've worked on over the years
-* a little tech challenge to keep me going during travelling.
+4) a little tech challenge to keep me going during travelling.

 Happy reading!